posulliv/trino-query-json-tool/README.md

 # Overview

-This repo contains some simply python scripts for extracting metrics from a Trino cluster.
+This repo contains some simple python scripts for various tasks when working with a Trino cluster.

 ## worker_stats.py